-[To view "Congo’s Children" download the book for free from iTunes (for iPads) and Amazon (for kindles), or view the web version on Creatavist (for laptop and desktop computers).
+[To view "Congo’s Children" download the book for free from iTunes (for iPads), for $1.99 on Amazon (for kindles), or view the web version on Creatavist (for laptop and desktop computers).
 A French language version of the book, translated by Mary Deschamps, in collaboration with Odile B. de Sauverzac, is available through Creatavist.]

 In the Democratic Republic of Congo, children's lives have been threatened, their families torn apart, their schools destroyed, and their futures compromised.
 Many are homeless—abandoned street children and others born of rape or orphaned by war.
 But while children are the most vulnerable segment of a broken society, they are also among the most resilient.